bmann/bmcgarden/_notes/Photo Sharing.md

 * [[Immich]] - labeled as photo backup, this is a self-hosted solution that is installable on [[Cloudron]]
 * [[iCloud Photos]] - I currently have a family plan and don't really think about photo storage / sync any more.
 They are all available on all my devices.

+I share most of my every day photos on my [[Micro.blog]] account, or on one of several Mastodon accounts.
+Images on [[FoodWiki]] are hotlinked to Micro.blog uploads.
+There are tons of photos that I just don't share, even though I would be fine to have them in public.

+My photos are all taken on my iPhone, and through iCloud, are synched everywhere.
+My long term archive before I switched to a paid iCloud, is on Amazon Photos.

 Personally, I'd like to get to [[Forever Photos with Content Addressing]].

 [^googlephotos]: I'm not listing Google Photos.
 I experimented with it, but I don't trust anything like this to Google.
 And, I could never figure out how to link to ANYTHING in Google Photos in a way that I could actually USE the photos.